PlanterApp/planter_blog/content/posts/why_grow_herbs/index.md

 If you’re ready to add herbs to your space, you might be thinking about where to start.
 Here are some considerations:

 * How much space do you have?
 Do you have enough room to have herbs such as elderberries?
 Or do you need to stick to the patio with container gardening?
-The good news is that a lot of Mediterranean herbs like thyme, rosemary, and lavender do excellent in pots!
+The good news is that a lot of Mediterranean herbs like thyme, rosemary, and lavender do excellent in pots.
 * Do you want herbs mainly for flavoring your cooking?
 * Do you have the time for annuals?
 Or are perennials that come back on their own preferred?
 * Do you want to [plan a tea garden](https://blog.planter.garden/posts/tea-garden-plan/)?